 Beyond Chatbots and Automation

-"This first box," he said, tapping it, "is automation.
-Dumb automation.
-If resume contains fewer than five years experience, reject.
-If candidate says yes to relocation, add 10 points.
+The first stage is rule-based automation: if resume contains fewer than five years experience, reject.
+If candidate says yes to relocation, add points.
 If no response in 48 hours, send reminder.
 These systems don't think.
-They just execute whatever rules a human programmed."
+They execute whatever rules humans programmed.

-He moved to the second box.
-"This is AI-assisted.
+The second stage is AI-assisted recruiting.
 Machine learning.
 Pattern recognition.
-The system can read a resume even if it's formatted weirdly.
-It can guess that 'data analysis with scientific computing tools' probably means Python.
+The system can read a resume even if it's formatted unusually.
+It can infer that "data analysis with scientific computing tools" probably means Python.
 It can suggest candidates who look similar to people you hired before.
-But it still waits for you to tell it what to do.
-It's a really smart assistant."
+But it still waits for humans to tell it what to do.
+It's a sophisticated assistant.

-The difference, he explained, is that an agent doesn't wait for instructions.
+The difference is that an agent doesn't wait for instructions.
 It has goals.
 It makes plans.
 It takes actions, observes what happens, and adjusts.
 When something unexpected occurs—a candidate responds in a way it's never seen, or a hiring manager rejects every candidate it sends—it doesn't crash or escalate.
-It thinks.
+It adapts.
 It tries something different.
 It learns.

 In recruitment, this means systems that can run entire hiring processes without human involvement.
 An agentic platform might notice, by analyzing project timelines and attrition data, that an engineering team is about to be understaffed—before any manager submits a requisition.
 It writes the job description itself, drawing on patterns from successful hires in similar roles.
 It sources candidates from LinkedIn, GitHub, internal databases, and talent pools the company forgot it had.
 It conducts screening interviews—voice, video, or text—evaluating not just whether answers are correct but how candidates think.
 It schedules interviews by reading everyone's calendars and finding gaps.
 It sends rejection emails that actually reference what candidates said, because it remembers.
 And it tracks what happens to the people it advances, so it can do better next time.

-The engineer finished his coffee.
-"The old systems do what you tell them.
+As Gartner's 2025 Emerging Technology analysis put it: "The old systems do what you tell them.
 The new ones decide what to do, do it, and figure out if it worked.
-That's the part that scares people."
+That's the part that scares people—and excites them."

 The Technical Architecture of Agentic Recruiting Systems